 “Nothing.”
 He couldn’t think of one other thing to say.

 “You’re creeping me out,” she teased.
 “Is something wrong with this?
 Does it look okay?”
-She double-checked her reflection in the full-length mirror, looking for some imperceivable flaw.
+She double-checked her reflection in the full-length mirror while she looked for some imperceivable flaw.

 She smiled sweetly at him.
 “You always know the right things to say.”

-Holding his arm for her, he whispered, “Are you ready, my sweet Charlotte?”
+He held his arm to her and whispered, “Are you ready, my sweet Charlotte?”

-“I am,” she said, taking his arm as they walked together to the restaurant.
+“I am,” she said and took his arm as they walked together to the restaurant.

-Each table had a small vase of flowers, and was illuminated by the sconces that were affixed to the walls.
-The tables were dressed in crisp, white linens, and the chairs were heavy, dark wood.
-Travis held her chair as she was seated, and seated himself in the chair directly to her left.
+Each table had a small vase of flowers and the room was illuminated by the sconces that were affixed to the walls.
+The tables were dressed in crisp, white linens and the chairs were heavy, dark wood.
+Travis held her chair as she was seated and then seated himself in the chair directly to her left.
 A pianist played on a grand piano in the center of the room, his artistry audible from anywhere in the dining room.
 Charlotte gazed around as though she had never seen such a beautiful scene.